 We love getting feedback, both positive and constructive, from parents about our programs and how we are doing.
 Your feedback helps us improve our programs and training of precollege staff to better serve your family.
 We have created a short survey (Parent Survey) for parents to complete.
 We appreciate your time and attention!

 What: Students engage in various activities including a snack, homework completion, skill-building, language development, physical activity, and cultural enrichment.
 The school provides bus transportation for students returning home.

-Our program at Emerson is a smaller program, maintaining a one-to-one student/mentor ratio.
+The Tuesday African American Tutoring site is a smaller program, maintaining a one-to-one student/mentor ratio.
 In order to maintain the low student/mentor ratio, this program cannot exceed 30 students and there is often a waiting list to participate.

 When: Tuesdays, 5:00-7:30 PM